 Equipment

-All you need to make this pulled pork rice bowl is...
+All you need to make pulled pork rice bowls are...

 - Knife and chopping board